siddhesh1991/GettingAndCleaningData/Codebook.md

 - Provide value in activity column based on label names provided in activity file

 ### Section 4.
 Appropriately label the data set with descriptive activity names.
-Use gsub function for pattern replacement to clean up the data labels.
+Use gsub() for pattern replacement to clean up the data labels.

 ### Section 5.
 Create a second, independent tidy data set with the average of each variable for each activity and each subject.
 - Produce a data set with the average of each variable which are grouped by subject and activity using aggregate() in plyr package.